scyclow/webchain/notes.md

     - But first, what exactly is a blockchain?
       - MW actually has a definition: "a digital database containing information ... that can be simultaneously used and shared within a large decentralized, publicly accessible network"
       - Actually isn't a terrible deifnition, but if that sounds vague as hell, it's because it is vague as hell.
 No one can actually agree on a definition that's more specific than this.
-      - IMO there are some definitive traits of blockchains that this definition leaves out (such as BFT, tx ordering)
+      - IMO there are some definitive traits of blockchains that this definition leaves out (such as BFT (and we'll get to what BFT is later), tx ordering)
-      - So for the purposes of this demo, and because i have the mic, we're going to define a blockchain as: a network of nodes (web browsers) with BFT that can come to a consensus on the order of events
+      - So for the purposes of this demo, and because i have the mic, we're going to define a blockchain as: a network of nodes (web browsers) with BFT (which we'll talk about later) that can come to a consensus on the order of events
       - the digital db part is really a result of agreeing on txs and their order
       - if you're curious where the blocks or the chains come in, then that's a valid concern, but don't worry about it for now